peterhuene/sqlite-net-wp8/README.md

 Using sqlite-net-wp8
 ====================

-* Clone or copy the sqlite-net-wp8 source files into your solution directory.
+* Install the [sqlite-net-wp8 nuget package](https://www.nuget.org/packages/sqlite-net-wp8/) into your WP8 project:
-* Add the Sqlite.vcxproj project to your solution (File -> Add -> Existing Project).
-* From your Windows Phone project, add a project reference to the Sqlite project (Project -> Add Reference -> Solution -> Projects).
+    * Select Project -> Manage NuGet Packages...
+	* Select Online -> nuget.org
+	* Search for `sqlite-net-wp8` and install the package.
-* Clone or copy the [sqlite-net](https://github.com/peterhuene/sqlite-net) source files (src/SQLite.cs and src/SQLiteAsync.cs) into your Windows Phone project.
+* Clone or copy the [sqlite-net](https://github.com/peterhuene/sqlite-net) source files (src/SQLite.cs and src/SQLiteAsync.cs) into your WP8 project.
 * Add "USE_WP8_NATIVE_SQLITE" as a conditional build symbol to your project containing the sqlite-net source files (without this, SQLite will use csharp-sqlite):
     * Project -> Properties
     * Click on the Build tab.